isomerpages/moe-methodistgirlssch/_secondary/Useful Links/Loan of MGS Uniform One.md

 ## Loan of MGS Uniform One

-Please&nbsp;[use this LINK](https://docs.google.com/forms/d/e/1FAIpQLScu6bQdz1x6gAo8xruDzLvMOLrFg-Nq_Ws3eYHdJhVAWzZ7XA/viewform)&nbsp;for the loan of MGS Uniform One.
+Please [use this LINK](https://docs.google.com/forms/d/e/1FAIpQLScu6bQdz1x6gAo8xruDzLvMOLrFg-Nq_Ws3eYHdJhVAWzZ7XA/viewform) for the loan of MGS Uniform One.

-To pick up the items, kindly go to the P/ VP’s office on Level 3 and ring the doorbell for assistance.
+Uniform One can be collected at our Outreach Office at the P/VP’s office on Level 3.
+Be punctual.
+Ring the doorbell or knock the door for assistance.

-To return the items, kindly pass them to the staff at the General Office counter.